MicrosoftDocs/nav-content/dynamics-nav-app/across-faq.md

 ---
-title: FAQ About Using Financials
+title: FAQ About Using Dynamics NAV
-description: Answers common questions about how to sign up for Financials, and what to do to get started.
+description: Answers common questions about how to sign up for Dynamics NAV, and what to do to get started.
 author: edupont04

 ms.service: dynamics365-financials